wilcoxjay/mypyvy/README.md

 # mypyvy [![Build Status](https://travis-ci.org/wilcoxjay/mypyvy.svg?branch=master)](https://travis-ci.org/wilcoxjay/mypyvy)

-A language for symbolic transitions system, inspired by Ivy.
+A language for symbolic transition systems, inspired by Ivy.

 ## Dependencies

 You need python version 3.7.
-(Sorry.)
-I use 3.7.3, but 3.7.X should work for any X.
+Any version of the form 3.7.X should work.

 ```
 python3.7